alexvcasillas/cratebox/README.md

 There's also a type `number` and a type `date` there, meaning that, the property `age` will only be able to store numeric data and the `birthDate` property will only be able to store instances of the `Date` type.

 Ok, we've described our store so far at this point.
-Let's proceed with more stuff about **CrateBox**.
+Let's proceed with more stuff about **Cratebox**.

 # Dispatching changes

-To dispatch a change into a store, we will call the `dispatch` function from the **CrateBox** API.
+To dispatch a change into a store, we will call the `dispatch` function from the **Cratebox** API.

 ```
 myCratebox.dispatch({